 Some of the services on which service tax is not applicable are

 Service tax is now part of our day to day life.
 We eat in restaurants, stay in hotels, and take various kinds of services every month/year and if you calculate the total amount of service tax you pay, you will be amazed to see the number.

-Few years back, when I used to see the budget speech, I eagerly waited for the income tax related announcements and wanted to know is 80C limits have been raised or if tax limits are changed.
+A few years back, when I used to see the budget speech, I eagerly waited for the income tax-related announcements and wanted to know is 80C limits have been raised or if tax limits are changed.
 I happily ignored “excise duty” related announcements because frankly speaking, it made no sense to me.

 How does it matter if to me if the excise duty on mobile handsets was increased?
 I never understood what all that means.
 However now I know how important excise duty is for the govt and what is it related to common man.